 Suzan Pitt was born and grew up in Kansas City, MO.
-In 1965 she graduated with a BFA in painting from Cranbrook Academy of Art and since then has lived and worked in Europe, Mexico, New York and is currently living in Los Angeles.
+In 1965 she graduated with a BFA in painting from Cranbrook Academy of Art and since then has lived and worked in Europe, Mexico, New York, Los Angeles, and is currently living in Taos, New Mexico.

 One person exhibitions of her paintings have been presented at The Ginza Art Space in Tokyo, The Whitney American Museum of Art, Holly Solomon Gallery NY, Cantor-Lemberg Gallery Detroit, Hans Mayer Gallery Dusseldorf, and the Delahunty Gallery NY among many others.
 “My paintings are composed to create a kind of visual poem in which the eyes can move from image to image imagining their suggested relationships or lack thereof… some collide and some bond.
 The entire painting is a thematic work made of parts which create a whole.
 The paintings are not intended to “stand still” but to create a kind of passive/electric panorama of association, a pictorial tableau much like our thoughts.”